LegendaryMediaTV/EGP-Graphai/exports/markdown-par/WEBUS2020/42-LUK.md

 <sup>34</sup> “Jerusalem, Jerusalem, you who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, like a hen gathers her own brood under her wings, and you refused!
 <sup>35</sup> Behold, your house is left to you desolate.
 I tell you, you will not see me until you say, ‘Blessed is he who comes in the name of the Lord!’ ”<sup>b</sup>

-> - <sup>a</sup> 21. literally, three sata.
+> - <sup>a</sup> 21.
+Literally, three sata.
 3 sata is about 39 liters or a bit more than a bushel.
 > - <sup>b</sup> 35.
 Psalm 118:26

 ## Chapter 14